Glossary — short definitions of terms

 Tonality, fully anchored — with both, the quint and the quart to the fundamental

-Tonality, Na — a more or less consecutive segment of the natural harmonics series
+Tonality, Na — a more or less consecutive segment of the natural harmonic series

 Tonality, partially anchored — with either the quint or the quart to the fundamental